(585)352-4040

 FVRCP (Feline Viral Rhinotracheitis, Calicivirus, Panleukopenia Virus): This vaccinates against common upper respiratory virus, common in shelters and carrried by many cats.

-FeLV (Feline Leukemia Virus): This vaccine protects against the feline leukemia virus that can be transmitted between cats through bodily fluid exchange (i.e. cat bites/scratches, mating, mutual grooming).
+Lifestyle Vaccines FeLV (Feline Leukemia Virus): This vaccine protects against the feline leukemia virus that can be transmitted between cats through bodily fluid exchange (i.e. cat bites/scratches, mating, mutual grooming).
 It is a fatal disease.

-AKC reunite microchip is a sage and effective way to make sure that your pet will be identified properly to ensure it returns home to you quickly and safely.
+Microchip AKC reunite microchip is a sage and effective way to make sure that your pet will be identified properly to ensure it returns home to you quickly and safely.

-Heartworm disease is a serious and potentially fatal disease in pets.
+Parasites Heartworm disease Heartworm disease is a serious and potentially fatal disease in pets.
 It is caused by foot long worms (heartworms) that live in the heart, lungs and associated blood vessels of affected pets, causing severe lung disease, heart failure and damage to other organs in the body.
 Heartworm disease is carried by mosquitoes and affects not only dogs, cats and ferrets, but also can be in other mammal species, including wolves, coyotes, foxes and - in rare instances-humans.

-Cats can be exposed to and may harbor worms, like roundworms, whipworms, hookworms, tapeworms, and single cell organisms.
+Intestinal Parasites Cats can be exposed to and may harbor worms, like roundworms, whipworms, hookworms, tapeworms, and single cell organisms.
 Cats can contract intestinal parasites via different routes, such as when an animal inadvertently ingests parasite eggs or spores in contaminated soil, water, feces or food.

-Fleas are especially common in our area.
+Fleas and Ticks Fleas are especially common in our area.
 They live wherever there are cats, dogs and other mammals - including indoors.
 Consistent flea control is essential to prevent infestation and prevent itchiness and secondary skin complications.

 Ticks occur anywhere wildlife and natural vegetation occur - including parks and backyards.
 Ticks may carry bacteria or viruses that can be transmitted to a pet while the tick is attached and feeding.